Nood24/MIDI-Real-Time/index.md

 To compile the project do the following.

 1. Get yourself a machine running linux.
 Eg Raspberry Pi or Ubuntu system.
-1. Clone the projec with git clone --recurse-submodules -j8 https://github.com/Nood24/MIDI-Real-Time.git
+1. Clone the project with git clone --recurse-submodules -j8 https://github.com/Nood24/MIDI-Real-Time.git
 1. Install dependancies.
 They are listed in the project README and in .travis.yml <https://github.com/Nood24/MIDI-Real-Time/blob/master/README.md>.
 1. cd into the build_and_run directory
 1. run make